Man (22) charged with murder of Tristan Sherry in Blanchardstown restaurant on Christmas Eve

 Det Sgt Mark Murphy told the court that Mr Andrecut made no reply to the charge.
 After caution, Det Sgt Murphy handed Mr Andrecut a copy of the charge sheet, he told the court.

-Counsel for Mr Andrecut, Brian Tunny, applied to the court for legal aid, and handed in a statement of means to the court.
+Counsel for Mr Andrecut, Brian Tunney, applied to the court for legal aid, and handed in a statement of means to the court.
 Legal aid was granted.

 Mr Andrecut was remanded in custody, with Judge Stephanie Coggins adjourning the matter until January 2nd for mention at Cloverhill District Court.